reem/Sort-Tester/README.md

 ## Options ##

-`sort_test` has tons of optional arguments and setting, these are some instructions for them:
+`sort_test` has tons of optional arguments and settings, these are some instructions for them:

 The first optional argument is `max_size_order`, which lets you control how